Walaa-Zahran/AngularServices/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Use Case

+1-Create employee details such as name , employee ID and email ID 2-Click on the employee button to retrieve an employee's data 3-Add the location for the employees in the list

 ![video](last1(1).gif)